How to Plan Kids Activities everyday at home. In this post, I share with you how I have been planning activities for my preschool children for years.

 I love to craft with my kids.
 It gives me a satisfaction as their mom and makes the whole ‘I want to be a SAHM to play with my kids’ feeling feel so real.
 We make great memories together and I get to capture some fantastic pictures of kids being kids!
 When I have an activity for them daily, I have found that, it also means that I have, purposefully, set aside quality time to spend with them.

-Why Planning Kids Activities Is important
+Why should you Plan Kids Activities

 My kids love the activities that I plan.
 They get to explore their world; they learn new skills; it builds their imagination and they feel confident in their abilities.
 They also learn what a beautiful world it is and that there is loads of fun things to do… not just screen time!
 They love to show off their creativities to everyone too.
 I am giving them confidence as well as the power to do something by themselves.